rstonkus/Paxos/README.md

 Even though people claim that paxos does not get stuck, I fail to see how it is possible (messages can be lost).
-So, it is crutial to support retries.
+So, it is crucial to support retries.
 The core algorithm defines time as
 ```fsharp
   type Time = int64
 ```